 |James Signore||PhD, PE, Associate, NCE

-Dr. Signore is an Associate at NCE in Richmond, CA. He has over 25 years of engineering experience including 20 years in the pavement field.
-He is responsible for design, rehabilitation, and material issues for pavement projects for numerous California local agencies, Caltrans Pavement Program, and San Francisco International Airport.
+Dr. Signore has over 20 years of experience in the pavement field.
 He specializes in pavement design and evaluation, rehabilitation and maintenance, materials assessment, and training.
-His work for Caltrans includes managing the On-Call Engineering contract and formerly included involvement with the development of Superpave mix designs, next generation mechanistic pavement design, and long life AC performance designs.
-Dr. Signore is a Member of the TRB Committee AFD70 - Pavement Rehabilitation, AFD70-1 - Pavement Interlayer Systems, and FAA Airport Pavement Technical Working Group.
-He has published and presented for 20 years at TRB and at many international conferences.
+At NCE, he provides pavement engineering consulting to numerous clients including California local agencies and San Francisco Internal Airport.
+He currently manages NCE's On-Call pavement engineering contract with Caltrans.
+His former Caltrans work, while at the UCPRC, UC Berkeley included involvement with the development of Superpave mix designs, next generation mechanistic pavement design, and long life AC performance projects.
+He has published and presented at the Transportation Research Board Meeting and at many professional conferences.
 He has taught at San Jose State University and for the National Highway Institute and continues to teach for ASCE.